JPMorgan says justice department probing forex business

-Nov 3 (Reuters) - JPMorgan Chase & Co said the U.S. Justice Department was conducting a criminal investigation into its foreign exchange business.
+(Reuters) - JPMorgan Chase & Co (JPM.N) said the U.S. Justice Department was conducting a criminal investigation into its foreign exchange business.

 The largest U.S. bank also raised the top end of its loss estimates for legal proceedings, in excess of reserves established, to $5.9 billion from $4.6 billion.